Mattress & Upholstery

 Do a final vacuuming

-Once the baking soda does its work, you can remove it with the help of the vacuum cleaner.
-Go over the entire mattress without pressing too hard..
+Once the baking soda does its work, you can remove it with the help of a vacuum cleaner.
+Go over the entire mattress without pressing too hard.

 Flip and repeat